About Us

 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, the NIHR delivers and enables world-class research that transforms people’s lives, promotes economic growth and advances science.

-About the NIHR HPRU in Emerging and Zoonotic Infections at Liverpool
+About the NIHR HPRU in Emerging and Zoonotic Infections

-The NIHR launched a competition in 2013 to establish these new partnerships between UK Universities, and the UKHSA – Health Protection Research Units (HPRUs); the University of Liverpool, in partnership with Liverpool School of Tropical Medicine and the UKHSA, was successful in being awarded the HPRU in Emerging and Zoonotic Infections.
-We are delighted that the University of Oxford has joined us with the renewal of the award from April 2020.
+The NIHR launched a competition in 2013 to establish these new partnerships between UK Universities and the UKHSA – Health Protection Research Units (HPRUs).
+The University of Liverpool, in partnership with Liverpool School of Tropical Medicine and UKHSA, was successful in being awarded the HPRU EZI.
+We were joined by University of Oxford with the first renewal of the award in 2020 and by London School of Hygiene & Tropical Medicine for the renewed programme in 2025.

 Specific Goals and Objectives